Summer Plan B Fellowship

 - Indication of support from Plan-B Paper or Project Advisor

-- Prospectus of the Plan-B Paper or Project including the following:
+- Prospectus of the Plan-B Paper or Project (described in detail below) including the following:

 - Brief abstract of the paper or project regarding the topic, scope, problem and preliminary thesis of the project